drslump/Spec-PHP/man/spec4php.5.markdown

             $W->foo .= 'baz';
         end

-        it "should get an initialized world"
+        it "should get an initialized world" {
             $W->foo should equal "barbaz";
-        end
+        }
     end